 VNA (Veterinary Neuronal Adjustment)

-We have been using VNA treat a wide variety of diseases in several species since 1995.
+We have been using VNA treat a wide variety of diseases in dogs, cats, and several other species since 1995.
 It has helped many pets, especially older and arthritic ones, lead a high quality life in the face of debilitating disease.

 The goal of VNA is to treat the Vertebral Subluxation Complex (VSC).
 This is a functional defect of a joint which causes neurologic signs, or pain, that might not show up on an X-ray.
 The effects of VSC can include mobility problems, muscle spasm, neurologic defects and inflammation.